-This arrangement allows the tank to “breath” during pressure variations.
-P/V valves are built on many oil and product tankers of various sizes.
+This arrangement allows the tank to “breathe” during pressure variations.
+Hence, P/V valves are built on many oil and product tankers of various sizes.

-It is called with many names like Pressure/ Vacuum Relief Valve, Pressure/ Vacuum Valve or High Velocity Pressure/ Vacuum Valve.
+It has many names like Pressure/ Vacuum Relief Valve, Pressure/ Vacuum Valve, or High Velocity Pressure/ Vacuum Valve.

 P/V valves work automatically.
-They don’t require electrical or pneumatic supply but functions solely on calibrated pressure settings.
+They don’t require an electrical or pneumatic supply but function solely on calibrated pressure settings.

-Since this piece of device has two primary functions, let’s discuss them here and its operation one by one.
+Since this piece of device has two primary functions, let’s discuss them here and their operation one by one.

 - The venting arrangements shall be so designed and operated as to ensure that neither pressure nor vacuum in cargo tanks shall exceed design parameters.

 - Have as great a height as is practicable above the cargo tank deck to obtain maximum dispersal of flammable vapors, but in no case less than 2 meters above the cargo tank deck.